dcceew-bdr/bdr-dq/doc/README.md

 ## A Species Distribution Modelling use case

 Introduction on what this is.
+Its rationale, etc.

 The categories of data quality checks: 1, 2, 3, etc